Priscilla Schwartz: Politics

 On 11 June 2018 Schwartz became the first woman in the history of Sierra Leone to be appointed Attorney General and Minister of Justice.
 She was handpicked by President Julius Maada Bio to replace Charles Margai.

 From 1996 to 2006, she was State Counsel and Special Assistant to the Attorney General and Minister of Justice in Sierra Leone.
 She advised on energy, telecommunications as well as petroleum and mineral mining.
 Schwartz played a key role in organizing the UN Special Court for Sierra Leone and Security Council visit.

 Academia

-Schwartz was a law professor at the University of Leicester from 2007–2012.
+Schwartz was a law professor at the University of Leicester from 2007 to 2012.
 From 2008 until 2011, she was a senior lecturer at her alma mater Queen Mary, University of London.
 She also lectured at the School of Oriental and African Studies, University of London from 2011 until 2013.
 Before her appointment as Attorney-General and Minister of Justice, she was a senior lecturer and the Director of the Energy and Natural Resources Law Programme, at the College of Professional Services, Royal Docks School of Business and Law, University of East London, United Kingdom from 2012 to 2018.

 Schwartz's research is widely published in international business law and economic development journals.